-Cybercriminals and hackers are targeting social media accounts more than ever before—Mark Zuckerberg being the latest victim.
-IVY Member Joseph Steinberg shares some of his secrets for staying safe on social.
+Cybercriminals and hackers are targeting social media accounts more than ever before — Mark Zuckerberg was even a victim.
+In light of this new threat, we asked IVY Member Joseph Steinberg to share some of his secrets for staying safe on social.

 Joseph Steinberg is a cybersecurity expert and entrepreneur.
 He is CEO of SecureMySocial, which recently brought to market the world’s first system to warn people in real time if they are making inappropriate social media posts.
 He is also the inventor of several other popular cybersecurity technologies, and the author of books and an Inc. column on information security and business-related topics.